Image copyright, John Tallet, 2003. Click to return to the Homepage.

 This is a short walk, through farmland and woods, taking in some of the beautiful countryside north of Usk.

 Leave the town square and turn right on the main road in the direction of Raglan and the A449.
-Opposite the fire station, take the lane signposted Gwehelog and Usk Castle.
-Just after the car park (on the right) go straight on between the 2 old naval mines.
-Follow the track round to the right, passing the castle ruins on the left, and then to the left.
+Opposite the fire station, take the lane signposted Usk Castle.
+Pass the car park (on the right) and the entrance to the castle (left) and take the track up the hill, signposted "North Tower & Camping".
+Follow this round to the right and then left, following blue arrows, and then downhill.
 Descend the steps and turn left at the bottom.
 (If you go to the right at this point you will see the old railway tunnel.)
-Turn right on the main road.
-After 250 metres take the path down to the river bank and picnic area.
-Rejoin the road and after 120 metres turn right on a lane by a house called Ty-Melyn.
+Turn right on the road.
+After 200 metres, near a wooden seat, take the path down to the river bank and picnic area.
+After a few minutes rejoin the road and after 100 metres turn right on a lane by a house called Ty-Melyn.

 The old railway tunnel, Usk